 Eye surgeries with complex procedures may need more consultation, staff may contact State office program specialist for blind services.

-Limitations on LMC Services

-The LMC does not examine or treat VR customers, except when:

-•the customer is, or has been, the LMC's patient before becoming a VR customer;

-•the LMC is asked to provide ancillary services, such as assisting the principal surgeon, giving emergency treatment, etc.; or

-•the LMC is the only, or one of the few, specialists in the immediate area.

-Other cases may be referred to the LMC for treatment only when

-•there is no apparent conflict of interest, and

-•the VR counselor has obtained an approval from the VR Manager.

 Medical Services Procedures

 When medical services are being considered, the following procedures must be followed:

 The vocational rehabilitation counselor (VR counselor) documents in a case note how the customer's substantial impediments to employment will be addressed by the proposed medical services to allow the customer to return to, obtain, maintain, or advance in competitive integrated employment.